 4. SAT (ACT)- Cumulative (average of all sections)

 When it comes to scores on a test, students want the very best results they can achieve.
-Each one of these tests is required for some aspect of college, whether it be an initial four-year degree, a graduate program, or post-graduate school.
-In every aspect, when you take the test you take a step closer to your dreams.
+Each of these tests is required for some aspect of college, whether it be an initial four-year degree, a graduate program, or post-graduate school.
+In every aspect, when you take the test, you take a step closer to your dreams.